nick92/coffee/README.md

 # Coffee

-Keep up-to-date with news and weather with Coffee.
+Keep up-to-date with current news and weather with Coffee.

 ## Download

-You download and install in Ubuntu from the Coffee site
+Download and install from the Coffee site

 [Download](https://nick92.github.io/coffee/#download)